elasticdeeplearning/edl/doc/boss_tutorial.md

 - [PaddlePaddle](http://github.com/PaddlePaddle/Paddle)
 - [PaddlePaddle EDL](https://github.com/PaddlePaddle/edl)

-## Part-1: Train a Simple Model Using Paddlepaddle Fliud
+## Part-1: Train a Simple Model Using PaddlePaddle

 In this part, we will train a model from a real dataset to predict house prices, to learn the concept of this model, you can check out